-Any modifications to device shell by any third party will void all or any NHC warranty.
+- Any modifications or changes made to orthoses by any third party including the patient will void all or any NHC warranty.

 Minor adjustments to your original prescription for fit, function or comfort will be made at no charge within 1 months from date of shipping.
 Charges will apply for the addition of any new components or major changes to the original prescription or re-printing of devices.
 The decision whether changes qualify as ‘minor’ are at the discretion of NHC.

 Please note that you can unsubscribe to any marketing email received from us at any time.
 Please refer to our privacy notice which is available on our website for further information about this and the General Data Protection Regulation.

 Neither NHC and/or individual representatives, employees or agents accept responsibility should you transfer money into any bank account other than that displayed on our genuine invoices.
 If you are in any doubt as to whether an email or invoice is genuine or seek confirmation of bank account details, please email email@example.com

 IP Addresses and Cookies

 New technologies are emerging on the Internet that help us to deliver customised visitor experiences.
 In particular a technology called “cookies” may be used by us to provide you with, for example, customised information from our web site.
 A cookie is an element of data that a web site can send to your browser, which may then store it on your system.

 Cookies allow us to understand better the pages and advertisements that have been read, to determine how frequently particular pages are visited and to determine the most popular areas of our web site.

 Depending on the type of cookie we use, cookies also allow us to make our web site more user-friendly, for example, permanent cookies allow us to save your password so that you do not have to re-enter it every time you visit our web site.